holoviz/panel/doc/tutorials/basic/index.md

 :link: serve
 :link-type: doc

-Kickstart your journey by creating a "Hello Wind Turbine World" app from a Python script, Notebook, or Markdown document.
+Kickstart your journey by creating a *Hello World* app from a Python script, Notebook, or Markdown document.
 :::

 :::{grid-item-card} {octicon}`beaker;2.5em;sd-mr-1` Explore the Data